-Accident at work procedure: How to report, record, and claim compensation
+Accident at work procedure: What to do and how to claim

 Accident at Work Procedure: How to Report and Claim

-According to the Health and Safety Executive (HSE), an estimated 680,000 workers sustained a non-fatal injury at work in 2024/25, based on data collected through its Labour Force Survey.
-In contrast, employers recorded only 59,219 employee injuries through the official RIDDOR reporting system during the same period, showing that many workplace accidents never progress through the full reporting procedure.
+The Health and Safety Executive (HSE) estimates that 680,000 workers sustained a non-fatal injury at work in 2024/25.
+This figure comes from Labour Force Survey data.
+In contrast, employers recorded only 59,219 injuries under the RIDDOR reporting system.
+This gap shows that many workplace accidents never progress through the full reporting process.

-This guide explains the accident-at-work procedure step by step, how to report and record an incident properly, what your employer should do next, and how to claim compensation if negligence was involved.
-It also explains your legal rights and how Claim Time Solicitors can support you through the process on a No Win, No Fee basis.
+This guide explains the accident at work procedure.
+It covers how to report and record an incident and what your employer should do.
+It also explains how the accident at work claim procedure applies in cases involving negligence.
+It also outlines your legal rights and how Claim Time Solicitors can support you on a No Win No Fee basis.

 What is the accident at work procedure?

-Following the correct accident at work procedure does not mean you are “making a claim”.
-It simply ensures there is an accurate record of what happened, which can be crucial if your injury worsens or you later need legal advice.
+Following the correct procedure does not mean you are making a claim.
+It ensures there is an accurate record of what happened.
+This can be important if your injury worsens or if you later need legal advice.

 The accident at work procedure: A step-by-step guide

-Taking the right steps early is the best way to protect your health and any future legal claim.
+Taking the right steps early helps protect your health and support any future legal claim.

-Seek Medical Attention: Your health is the priority.
-Visit A&E or your GP.
+Seek medical attention from A&E or your GP promptly.
 This creates an official medical record of your injury.

-Identify Witnesses: Note the names and contact details of anyone who saw the accident or the conditions leading up to it.
+Record the names and contact details of anyone who witnessed the incident or the conditions leading to it.

 Recording the accident properly